-Some people may benefit from eating fermented foods, such as kefir, sauerkraut, and kimchi.
-However, some people may find these foods irritating and should eat them with caution.
+Some people may benefit from eating fermented foods, such as kombucha, kefir, sauerkraut, and kimchi.
+However, some people may find these foods irritating and should incorporate them with caution.
 Keep in mind that the probiotics in foods come in much smaller doses than those in supplements and may be less effective at healing your gut.
 For more detail, see this table comparing the doses of probiotics in foods versus supplements.

 If you haven’t noticed a significant improvement with diet and lifestyle changes combined with probiotics after a few weeks, you may want to try digestive enzymes or enhance your stomach acid.

 Some people don’t make enough of the enzymes required to break down certain carbohydrates, proteins, or fats and may notice bloating, gas, abdominal discomfort, or bowel movement changes.
 In such cases, digestive enzymes that include amylase, protease, or lipase, taken at the start of a meal could help reduce or eliminate such symptoms [37, 38, 39].

 Others may have low stomach acid and could benefit from taking betaine HCl to improve digestive function and nutrient absorption .

 Try these separately for 2-3 weeks each, looking for improvements, worsened symptoms, or no effect at all.
 If you feel worse or no different, your gut lining may have some damage that could be repaired with certain supplements.

 If none of the previous steps or supplements seem to have helped you considerably, you could try supplements that have been shown to help reduce inflammation.
 I recommend trying one at a time for 2-3 weeks of any of the following to see how you feel: